About Socotra

 Unique plants

-such as the Dragon’s Blood Tree (the island’s symbol), and the Socotra Frankincense Tree, the most important habitat for frankincense trees famous in ancient times.
-Nine species of frankincense trees are found on the island, out of 25 species in the world.
-Approximately (850) plant species have been recorded on the island, of which approximately 270 are endemic to the island and found nowhere else in the world
+lSocotra is often described as the most alien-looking place on Earth, and much of that reputation comes from its incredible plant life.
+These include the Dragon’s Blood Tree (the island’s symbol), and the Socotra Frankincense Tree.
+Approximately 850 plant species have been recorded on the island, of which approximately 270 are endemic to the island and found nowhere else in the world.

 Rare Animals